-Window treatments–even simple ones–can really add up.
-Although there are some great places to buy inexpensive, yet still stylish, curtains, they can still put a dent in your wallet if you have a lot of windows.
-And as you may have discovered, once you take the plunge and buy the curtains, you're not done!
-Then it's time to shell out for the curtain rods.
+When it comes to home improvement costs, window treatments–even simple ones–can really add up.
+Although there are some great places to buy inexpensive-yet stylish-curtains, they can still put a dent in your wallet if you have a lot of windows.
+And as you may have discovered, once you take the plunge and buy the curtains, you're not quite done.
+Then it's time to shell out for the curtain rods and hardware to hang your curtains!

-Perhaps you're on a budget, or just don't want to invest a lot of money because you rent your place, in which case you may have tried to skimp on curtain rods in the past.
+Perhaps you're on a budget, or just don't want to invest a lot of money because you rent your place, which totally makes sense.
+Pouring money into a temporary home can be a fool's errand.

 01 of 06